 Urticaria pigmentosa.
 This is the most common type of cutaneous mastocytosis.
 The main sign of urticaria pigmentosa is the appearance of tan or red-brown spots on the skin.
 These spots usually develop on the midsection of the body first and then spread over the rest of the body.
 A person with this type of mastocytosis may also experience nausea, vomiting, and diarrhea.

 Solitary mastocytoma.
 This type of mastocytosis is more common in infants and children than in adults.
-It usually causes a large nodule, about 3 centimeters (cm) to 4 cm in diameter, to form on an arm or leg.
+It usually causes a large nodule, about 3 to 4 centimeters (cm) in diameter, to form on an arm or leg.
 This nodule is called a mastocytoma.

 Telangiectasia macularis eruptiva perstans.
 This type of cutaneous mastocytosis develops mainly in adults.
-The most common sign is lesions that do not itch and are smaller than urticaria pigmentosa.
+The most common sign is lesions that do not itch and are smaller than those of urticaria pigmentosa.

 Systemic mastocytosis involves internal organs throughout the body, including the gastrointestinal tract, bone marrow, liver, spleen, and lymph nodes.
 Lymph nodes are tiny, bean-shaped organs that help fight infection.
 About 85% of the time, urticaria pigmentosa (see above) develops first.